maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 The concept of supine is clearest to me when contrasted with prone, as in "supine ball pose" (lying on your back) vs "prone half frog" (lying on your belly).

 A Sanskrit term sometimes used for the latter is "adva," meaning "prone" or "face-down."
 Consider "advasana" (reverse resting pose), the prone counterpart to shavasana.
-But "adva" is much less common than supta.
-Belly-down poses like floor bow and locust pose are simply the unprefixed dhanurasana and salabhasana, for example.
+But adva is much less common than supta in pose names.
+Belly-down poses like floor bow and locust pose are given simpler names like the unprefixed dhanurasana and salabhasana.

 ## Proto-Indo-European